Risky sexual behavior

-Risky sexual behavior is the description of the activity that will increase the probability that a person engaging in sexual activity with another person infected with a sexually transmitted infection will be infected or become pregnant, or make a partner pregnant.
-It can mean two similar things: the behavior itself, the description of the partner's behavior.
-The behavior could be unprotected vaginal, oral, or anal intercourse.
-The partner could be a nonexclusive partner, HIV-positive, or an intravenous drug user.
-Drug use is associated with risky sexual behaviors.
+Risky sexual behavior is the description of the activity that will increase the probability that a person engaging in sexual activity with another person infected with a sexually transmitted infection will be infected, become unintentionally pregnant, or make a partner pregnant.
+It can mean two similar things: the behavior itself, and the description of the partner's behavior.

+The behavior could be unprotected vaginal, oral, anal, or non-penetrative manual intercourse.
+The partner could be a non-exclusive sexual partner, HIV-positive, and/or an intravenous drug user.